Alvineeee/Ethical/README.md

 # Ethical
-make it simpler, fast and functionable
+make it simple, fast and functionable